neillarkin/gnotek-site/README.md

 ### Bugs and  Performance issues
 #### Zoom:
 Zoom and decreasing the browsers' horiztonal window size, cause layout misalignments.
+FIXED!?!
 #### Loading:
 the background image is quite large and so degrades performance when loading on slow connections.
 #### Parallax: